Part 1: Envato Market Contributor Royalties

 But there’s more to the story than just that alarming figure.
 Envato Elements certainly is growing.
 In fact, if you combine Elements and Market together, Envato has accounted for one of my highest earning agencies for the last few years.

-That being said, it is getting harder and harder to get new content accepted.
+This wouldn’t be such an issue, except it is getting harder and harder to get new content accepted.
 If this keeps up, I expect my earnings to drop considerably.

 Envato Market Contributor Review Highlights